Image Optimization¶

 About QUIC.cloud¶

 All of LiteSpeed's online services, including Image Optimization, are hosted at our QUIC.cloud site.
-You don't need to have a QUIC.cloud account if you don't want one, but you do need a Domain Key to use Image Optimization with your domain.
-You can get one in the plugin's General section.
+You don't need to have a QUIC.cloud account if you don't want one, but you do need to enable QUIC.cloud services in the plugin's General section.

 Image Optimization happens via one of two queues: